the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.0.6] unreleased =

+* Fix - Resolved issue where the list widget was displaying dates in the wrong timezone when sitewide timezones were enabled

 = [4.0.5] 2016-01-25 =

 * Security - Improved escaping within Advanced Post Manager integration (our thanks to Daniel Kudwien for highlighting this)